Statue used as the desktop background

 THE PLAN

-Carved in marble, to be installed in a public park in [UNDISCLOSED], San Francisco
+Carved in marble, 1.5 times life size.
+To be installed in a public park in [TBD], San Francisco in early 2025.

 Why?